-Students who wish to appeal a decision pertaining to sanctions for classroom misconduct (e.g., dismissal, suspension) may use the appeal process outlined in the Final Grade appeal section below.
+Students who wish to appeal a decision pertaining to sanctions for classroom misconduct (e.g., dismissal, suspension) may use the appeal process outlined in the Student Code of Conduct.

-Credit for Prior Learning Appeal

-Students not satisfied with the decision regarding transfer credit, life experience credit, or other credit for prior learning awarded may submit a formal written appeal to the division dean of the area where the decision was issued.
+Credit for Prior Learning Appeal Students not satisfied with the decision regarding transfer credit, life experience credit, military or occupational experience credit, or other credit for prior learning awarded may submit a formal written appeal to the dean of the area where the decision was issued.
 The written request must be made no later than 10 school days after receiving the decision and should contain rationale for reconsideration of the decision.
-A meeting with the division dean and student will be held within five school days of receipt of the request.
+A meeting with the school dean and student will be held within five school days of receipt of the request.

-If the student and the division dean are unable to reach an agreement, the student may appeal in writing to the vice president of Academics within five school days after meeting with the division dean.
+If the student and the division dean are unable to reach an agreement, the student may appeal in writing to the vice president of Academics within five school days after meeting with the dean.